sinasen2000/Algorithms-Data-Structures/README.md

+# THIS REPOSITORY IS STILL UNDER DEVELOPMENT, AFTER I FINISH THE ADS THAT I LIKE, I WILL ALSO WRITE SOME TESTS.

 # Algorithms & Data Structures in Java

 This repository contains some algorithms that can be used in any application as well as a wide variety of data structures.
 These two concepts are really crucial for software engineering and one needs to understand at least how some of them works in order to become a better programmer.
 That's also why I am creating this repository: To improve myself and extend my vision of coding.
 I will keep this repository updated as I learn new things.